Chef Advocate Highlight: Nathalie Dupree

 The Founding Chairman of the Charleston Food and Wine Festival, she was also a founder of Southern Foodways, the Atlanta and Charleston Chapters of Les Dames d’ Escoffier, the American Institute of Wine and Food and the International Association of Culinary Professionals, of which she was two time President.

 She was awarded the prestigious “Grand Dame” of Les Dames d’Escoffier, an international organization of top women in the culinary field, as well as 2013 Woman of the Year by a prestigious organization of French Chefs in America.

 In 2015 Ms. Dupree was awarded a “Who’s Who of Food and Beverage” by the James Beard Foundation in recognition of her myriad contributions to the culinary world.

-She writes for the Charleston Post and Courier and does short videos for them, as well as occasionally for Charleston Magazine and The Local Palate.
-Her husband, Jack Bass, is author of nine books on the American South.
+She has written for the Charleston Post and Courier and done short videos for them, as well as occasionally for Charleston Magazine and The Local Palate.
+Her husband, Jack Bass, is the author of multiple books on the American South.

 Visit Chef Nathalie Dupree’s Chef Advocate Page for more information!

 November 3, 2022, BILOXI, Mississippi – Wild American Shrimp®, the American Shrimp Processors Association (ASPA)’s marketing program for wild-caught Gulf and South Atlantic Shrimp, has announced...

 Dominick’s Seafood, founded in 1992 by Dominick Ficarino, is just the latest venture in four generations of shrimp and seafood processing in the Ficarino family....